UoA-eResearch/tidy-data/episodes/01-format-data.md

   towards the end of lesson in episode [03-dates-as-data](03-dates-as-data.md).
 If participants have not spotted the problem with dates in 'plot 3' table, that's fine as you will address peculiarities of working with dates in spreadsheets in episode [03-dates-as-data](03-dates-as-data.md).
+- Download a cleaned version of the messy data [here](data/survey_data_spreadsheet_clean.csv) to see what a tidy version of this dataset looks like.

 :::::::::::::::::::::::::